prometheus-operator/prometheus-operator/Documentation/thanos.md

 ## Thanos Ruler

-The [Thanos Ruler](https://github.com/thanos-io/thanos/blob/master/docs/components/rule.md) component allows recording and alerting rules to be processed across multiple Promtheus instances.
+The [Thanos Ruler](https://github.com/thanos-io/thanos/blob/master/docs/components/rule.md) component allows recording and alerting rules to be processed across multiple Prometheus instances.
 A `ThanosRuler` instance requires at least one `queryEndpoint` which points to the location of Thanos Queriers or Prometheus instances.
 The `queryEndpoints` are used to configure the `--query` arguments(s) of the Thanos runtime.

 ```
 ...